hell-month/course/Day0.md

 ### Goal #3

+1. If you are new to Solidity, complete the [Solidity tutorial on CryptoZombies](https://cryptozombies.io/en/solidity).
+1. If you are new to Git or just using terminal, complete [GitExercises](https://gitexercises.fracz.com/).
+It's not mandatory to complete all [23 exercises](https://gitexercises.fracz.com/exercise/master), but completing some of them will help you get familiar with Git and some other commands on the terminal.
+1. If you are so lost trying to work on the previous goal on Git, start from [GitImmersion](https://gitimmersion.com/lab_01.html).

 > [!NOTE]
+> If you are already familiar with Solidity, Git and terminal, you can skip this goal.
+While no milestone review is required for this goal, it's likely that you won't be able to adjust to the course without completing this tutorial if you are totally new to these concepts.
+Take this opportunity to familiarize yourself with the tools and concepts before the course starts.

+### Goal #4

+> [!NOTE]
-> The deposit is fully refundable as long as all milestones are achieved.
+> The deposit is fully refundable by the end of the course as long as all milestones are achieved.
 In case you fail to achieve some milestones, a part of your deposit may be used to cover the operational costs of maintaining the community (e.g., hosting a side event at KBW 2025, etc.).

 1. Purchase 73 USDT from your CEX account and transfer it to your non-custodial wallet on Ethereum network.
 This will be used as a deposit for the course.
 1. Make sure your non-custodial wallet has enough Ether to cover the gas fees for the deposit and withdraw transaction later.
 Typically speaking, less than 10 USD worth of Ether would be enough.